ozelentok/dotfiles/README.txt

 2. Open the file /etc/fstab with any text editor (root privileges are required)

-3. For each partition, add the following line to the file:
+3. For each partition, add the following (single) line to the file:

 UUID=<uuid> /media/<mountname> <filesytem> rw,uid=<username>,gid=sambashare,umask=023 0 0

-NOTES:
+Notes:
 <uuid> = The UUID of the partition
 <mountname> = The name of the mount point
 <filesystem> = The filesystem of the partiton

 by setting the gid to "sambashare", the special samba user defined in the previous section can access shares on these partitions.

 Example:
 UUID=0001111100001100  /media/data ntfs, rw,uid=bob,gid=sambashare,umask=023 0 0